 – Ed McLeod, Pastor, First Presbyterian Church

-“Food and Wednesday service provided by IPMW and First Presbyterian Church plays a valuable part for the JobStart participates.
+“Food and Wednesday service provided by IPMW and First Presbyterian Church plays a valuable part for the JobStart participants.
 Being incarcerated, generosity isn’t something you get often, and to have people who provide food not offered within the institution taught us the importance of appreciation.
 Not only does the food provide substance but the Wednesday service provides physical, mental and spiritual awakening.
 Quote: A stranger’s gift can soften the hardest heart.
 Thank you.”

 – JobStart 38 graduate